The Fragility of Sparsity: Testing sparsity

 Our second approach to testing sparsity is based on the idea that if the identities $\mathcal{S}^{*}\subseteq \{1,\dotsc, p\}$ of the controls that give the best sparse approximation to the regression function are known, testing sparsity is equivalent to testing that the coefficients on the remaining controls are small, which can be gauged using a conventional $F$-statistic.
 Although the identities $\mathcal{S}^{*}$ are unknown in practice, it turns out that under the null hypothesis of sparsity, the residuals from the infeasible short regression that only includes controls in $\mathcal{S}^{*}$ are sufficiently well approximated by residuals from a lasso regression, so that the hypothesis can be tested by comparing the lasso and \ac{OLS} residuals.

 To make the result precise, consider a linear regression

-where $p:=\dim(X_{i})<n$.
+with $\epsilon_{i}$ independent across $i$, conditional on the regressors, and $p:=\dim(X_{i})<n$.
 In our setup, \cref{eq:f-regression} may correspond to one of three regressions.
 For testing sparsity of $\gamma$ in \cref{eq:outcome}, which all \acp{SBE} require, we can set $\yy_{i}=Y_{i}$ and $X_{i}=(D_{i}, W_{i}')'$.
 For testing sparsity in the propensity score regression, which is needed, for instance, for the validity of the post-double selection estimator of \textcite{bch14}, we can set $\yy_{i}=D_{i}$ and $X_{i}=W_{i}$.
 Sparsity in both regressions can be tested jointly in the reduced form regression of $\yy_{i}=Y_{i}$ onto $X_{i}=W_{i}$.

 We wish to test the assumption that the regression function $X_{i}'\alpha$ admits a sparse approximation.
 To work out the implications of this hypothesis, we introduce some additional notation.
 For a subset $\mathcal{S}\subseteq\{1,\dotsc, p\}$ of the regressors, let $X_{S}$ denote the submatrix of $X$ that drops the columns corresponding to the complement of $\mathcal{S}$, let $P_{\mathcal{S}}=X_{\mathcal{S}}X_{\mathcal{S}}^{+}$ denote the projection matrix associated with $X_{\mathcal{S}}$, and let $P=XX^{+}$ denote the full projection matrix.
 In a slight departure from \Cref{sec:sparse-repr-are}, we gauge the quality of the approximation conditional on $X$, so that the approximation error from only using the regressors $X_{\mathcal{S}}$ is given by $(I-P_{\mathcal{S}})X\alpha$, the residual from projecting $X\alpha$ onto $X_{\mathcal{S}}$.
 The assumption that $X\alpha$ is sparse can then be stated as: \begin{assumption} There exists a subset $\mathcal{S}^{*}\subseteq \{1,\dotsc, p\}$ with cardinality $s$, such that $\norm{(I-P_{\mathcal{S}^{*}})X\alpha}_{2}^{2}=O_{p}(s)$ and $s\log (p)/\sqrt{p}\to 0$. \end{assumption}